mayamegret/mayamegret.github.io/_posts/2026-07-08-diving-tips.md

 Rental gear does the job, but having your own equipment that fits you properly and that you know inside and out makes an enormous difference.
 At minimum, I recommend investing in your own **mask, snorkel, fins, and dive computer** as early as possible.
 A mask, snorkel, and fins are great to own for snorkeling and freediving as well.

-For my dive computer, I recently upgraded to the [Shearwater Peregrine](https://www.shearwater.com/products/peregrine/) and I absolutely love it.
-It is intuitive, easy to read underwater, and gives me all the information I need without being overwhelming.
+For my dive computer, I recently upgraded to the [Shearwater Peregrine](https://www.shearwater.com/products/peregrine/) and I love it.
+It is intuitive, easy to read underwater with large screen, and gives me all the information I need without being overwhelming.

 When you are ready to invest in a full setup, I highly recommend a **wing BCD with a backplate** over a traditional jacket-style BCD.
 It gives you much better control over your buoyancy and trim.
 I dive with a [Halcyon wing](https://www.halcyon.net) on a small aluminum backplate with 14 kg (30 lb) of lift.
 Halcyon also makes the wing BC in 9 lb (20 kg) and 18 lb (40 kg) lift options, and steel backplates for those who need extra weight.
 Finding the right size for your body and the type of diving you do is key.